Ever wondered how to read palm?

 Palmistry, also known as Chiromancy, has its roots in India, China, and areas of ancient Israel, but it’s truly a worldwide art of understanding your life and of telling your fortune.

 Most people have two hands; you just can’t start palm reading without knowing which hand to examine.
+That’s why most palm readers recommend you examine which one to pick before starting a reading.

-I really recommend that you spend some time looking at both hands but keep in mind you should always begin with the dominant hand.
+So, as far I know, I really recommend that you spend some time looking at both hands but keep in mind you should always begin with the dominant hand.

 Theories of the dominant hand: